 Megan Nyquist, Franklin Energy

 Customer segmentation based on industry, geography and opportunity type is not a new concept.
 However, these aspects of your customer only scratch the surface.
 As marketing and program delivery become more advanced, and customer priorities become more divided, persona development is key to messaging and outreach.
 Personas focus on aspects of customers not related to energy efficiency, such as age demographics, customer priorities, participation barriers and message delivery methods.
-In this interactive workshop, participants will learn the key methods for developing customer personas.
-Participants will work in groups to develop questions to identify key priorities in assigned customer segments.
-Participants will then develop customer personas and a marketing plan to address these customers' needs.
-Real life case studies and results will also be shared, so participants can see how these methods have worked in practice.
+Examples of how to develop target customer personas and how they have impacted have impacted messaging and delivery in utility marketing campaigns will be shared.

 - US DOE's "Guidelines for Home Energy Professionals": Experience in the Field

 David Lovullo, with Charles Kurnik, National Renewable Energy Lab

 The US Department of Energy's Weatherization Assistance Program (WAP), NREL, and the home performance industry have developed the Guidelines for Home Energy Professionals.
 These free resources (i.e., no cost to the user) are meant to increase the capabilities of the WAP and home performance workforce, through guidelines for quality work, accredited training, and certified workers.
 The presentation will highlight how these resources have been implemented through WAP's Quality Work Plan, and other programs throughout the US.